12000 Family-Based Safety Services (FBSS)

 Before entering a family’s home, the caseworker must do both of the following:

-The caseworker must obtain consent to enter the home, even if:
+The caseworker must obtain consent to enter the home each and every time, even if:

-• A court ordered the family to participate in FBSS.
+- A court ordered the family to participate in Family-Based Safety Services.

-If at any time after the caseworker has entered the home the family withdraws the consent to enter, the caseworker must take both of the following actions:
+If the family withdraws the consent to enter at any time after the caseworker has entered the home, the caseworker must take both of the following actions:

 12212 Consent to Visually Examine the Child in the Home

 The caseworker must obtain consent before visually examining any part of a child’s body that is not in plain sight.
-The caseworker examines the child when the caseworker is concerned or is screening for signs of neglect or physical harm.
+The caseworker examines the child when the caseworker is concerned about or is screening for signs of neglect or physical harm.
+Consent must be obtained from any of the following:

-If the parent defies a court order that requires that the child be made available to the caseworker at the home or any other location, the caseworker consults with his or her supervisor to determine the next step.
+If the parent defies a court order that requires that the child be made available to the caseworker at the home or any other location, the caseworker consults with the supervisor to determine the next steps.

 12213 Consent to Transport the Child

 If the child is required to receive services outside the home, the caseworker must first attempt to have the parent take the child or arrange for someone else to take the child to the appointment for services.
-Parental consent is required and must be documented in a case narrative if the caseworker or another DFPS employee will take the child.
+Parental consent is required and must be documented in IMPACT if the caseworker or another DFPS employee will take the child.

 The parent must participate to the extent possible and may ride with the caseworker and the child, if necessary.